WSJ reporter arrested in Russia formally charged with espionage

 Evan Gershkovich, 31, was arrested and detained in Russia on spying charges last week, and has now been formally charged.
 An espionage conviction carries a sentence of up to 20 years in prison.

-Russia's Federal Security Service, the successor to the old KGB, claims it caught Gershkovich collecting intelligence on the national's military infrastructure.
+Russia's Federal Security Service, the successor to the old KGB, claims it caught Mr Gershkovich collecting intelligence on the national's military infrastructure.

 “He categorically denied all accusations and stated that he was engaged in journalistic activities in Russia,” Russian state-run news service TASS reported.